 1/2 cup Sugar, 1/4 cup Almonds, 4 Green Cardamoms, Saffron strands

 Continue stirring until the milk has reduced to about half the original volume in about 15 minutes.
-You can tell that the pudding is ready when the rice and milk don't separate out when you scoop out a spoonful from the pot.
+The pudding (kheer) is ready when the rice and milk don’t separate when scooped.

 Turn off the heat and mix in the raisins.